 The cingulate gyrus extends fr...

-The cingulate sulcus is situated directly superior to the cingulate gyrus, which is formed by the medial surface of the cerebral hemisphere that is directly above the corpus callosum.
+The cingulate sulcus is situated directly superior to the cingulate gyrus, which is formed by the medial surface of the frontal lobes that is directly above the corpus callosum.

 The Circle of Willis is an arterial polygon formed as the internal carotid and vertebral systems anastomose around the optic chiasm and infundibulum of the pituitary stalk in the suprasellar cistern.
 This communicating pathway allows equalization of blood-flow between the two sides of the brain,...